dysoct/unifi-tv/README.md

 Please note that these links can be only accessed through a Widevine Server (for authorizing).
 Instructions below.
 **Note that the Widevine Server URL changes every 3-7 days**, so you have to follow the steps below regularly if you want to continue using this playlist.

-# And now, the ultimate guide for this particular playlist
+## RECOMMENDED:
-## RECOMMENDED: Use this script for the playlist.
+Use the Direct URL for m3u8 option for automatic updating without getting the VUID manually.
+See the "Recommended option: Direct URL for m3u8" section.
-I made a script for generating the playlist.
-See [this link](https://github.com/weareblahs/unifi-tv/releases/tag/1.0_20210520) for more information.
-Note that you still have to follow the "Get Widevine Server URL" part at this guide.
+# Manual Instructions
 ## Video Guides
 [How to get AuthResp_VUID](https://streamable.com/ec7uk7)
 [unifigenerate Walkthrough](https://streamable.com/ii22ji)